learn-academy-2022-charlie/week-2-assessment-DavonKenn/interview-questions.md

   Your answer: Hoisting in javascript is moving code up.

-  Researched answer: Hoisting is moving declarations to the top.
+  Researched answer: Hoisting is functions or variable used before declarations.